-You can likely move with your children after a divorce if you are the sole guardian of the children, have sole custody, or if there is a written agreement or court order permitting you to move without requiring the other parent’s consent.
-In other circumstances, you will likely need a court order in order to bring your children with you.
+You can likely move with your children after a divorce if you are the sole guardian of the children, have sole decision-making, or if there is a written agreement or court order permitting you to move without requiring the other parent’s consent.
+In other circumstances, you may need a court order in order to bring your children with you.
 This article discusses what's involved.

 Relocation disputes can lead to costly, extended court battles.
 Unsurprisingly, the relocation issue has generated a considerable amount of case law across Canada.
 These disputes most typically arise when one parent seeks to move, with their children, a significant distance away from the other parent.
 The parent who is left behind may be concerned about their ability to be involved in the children's life from a distance.